nicolaCirillo/ate-it/guidelines.md

 ---
 ## Rules

-There are no restrictions on techniques: supervised and unsupervised machine learning, rule-based systems, deep learning, prompting, etc.
+There are no restrictions on techniques: supervised and unsupervised machine learning, rule-based systems, deep learning, prompting, etc. Everithing technique is allowed.

+However:

-Simple fine-tuning of the latest models without further analysis is discouraged.
+- We discourage simple fine-tuning of the latest models without further analysis.

-Instead, we strongly encourage the development of techniques that provide insights into ATE and terminology, contributing to advancing the field.<br>
+- We strongly encourage the development of techniques that provide insights into ATE and terminology, contributing to advancing the field.
+In particular, we encourage:
-In particular, **we encourage the use of open-source LLMs and the integration of linguistic knowledge**.
+    - **the use of open-source LLMs
+    - **the exploitation of linguistic knowledge**.

 - **Allowed external resources:** pretrained embeddings, LLMs, and other pretrained models.
 - **Not allowed:** external corpora or lexical resources.